mozillahispano/mozilla-hispano.org/wp-content/plugins/browserid/readme.txt

 * Click *Upload* (a link at the top)
 * Click *Choose file* and select the file you downloaded before
 * Click *Install*, then *Activate Plugin*

+= 0.45 =
+* New Feature: Russian Translations - Thanks Ruslan Bekenev (@KryDos)!
+* New Feature: French (CA and FR) - Thanks Fabian Rodriguez (@MagicFab)!
+* New Feature: backgroundColor support!
+* New Feature: termsOfService and privacyPolicy support!
+* New Feature: Select one of 3 Persona button styles
+* Improvement: Localize widget buttons
+* Improvement: Updated Dutch translation - Thanks @janw-oostendorp!
+* Bug Fix: Prevent comments being accepted without assertion
+* Bug Fix: Admins can add new users
+* Bug Fix: Use Persona button for comments
+* Bug Fix: Fix live events not working with jQuery 1.9+ - Thanks @davidmurdoch!
+* Bug Fix: Get rid of the warning on the Persona settings page - Thanks @KryDos

+= 0.44 =
+* Improvement: Commenting for new Persona users is simpler
+* Improvement: New member registration with new Persona users is simpler
+* Improvement: Separate CSS into its own file for maintainability
+* Improvement: Replace .png signin buttons with localizable CSS buttons
+* Improvement: Pre-fill input fields with default values in configuration screen
+* Improvement: Do not show the lost password link if "Disable non-Persona auth" is selected
+* Improvement: Do not show the "default password nag" if "Disable non-Persona auth" is selected
+* Improvement: Code Cleanup.
+* New feature: A .PO file with all strings has been created for localization
+* New Feature: Spanish translations.
+Thanks Guillermo Movia!
+* Bug Fix: site name can now contain ' and &
+* Bug Fix: no more static warnings in strict PHP mode
+* Bug Fix: remove plugin options from database when de-activated
+* Bug Fix: incorrect button link for example button link in the FAQ

 = 0.43 =
 * Continue with 0.41